 Children who struggle with handwriting may benefit from accommodations in the classroom including use of the computer and typing to complete written communication.
-In this article, I’m sharing strategies and tips on how to implement a keyboarding club to teach keyboarding and computer skills.
+I’m also sharing strategies and tips on how to implement a keyboarding club to teach keyboarding and computer skills.
 A keyboarding club can be used as an accommodation to written work, or a necessary functional skill.

 Children begin computer use when they enter Kindergarten.
 Children are using computers in the classroom and at home at a very young age.
 So, when the accommodation of using keyboard skills over handwriting is approached, it can be an easy flow into function.